 - when too many crypto assets have been issued;

 - when an incorrect coin address is used;

 - in case of an uncontrolled increase in the issuance of a crypto asset.

-Cryptocurrency burning can serve as a tool to protect networks from spamming, where attackers stage a DDoS attack, creating lots of “empty” transactions with an increased commission.
-This case, some blockchains partially or completely burn transaction fees.
+Cryptocurrency burning can serve as a tool to protect networks from spamming, where attackers stage a DDoS attack, creating lots of "empty" transactions with an increased commission.
+In this case, some blockchains partially or completely burn transaction fees.
 For example, the Nominex cryptocurrency exchange does this with its internal NMX token.
 NMX token pools have transaction fees of 0.3%, while commissions in other pools are set at 0.1%.
 Once a day, the token commission held in NMX is burned.
-This commission burning mechanism is also implemented in Avalanche, Ripple and other crypto projects.
+This commission-burning mechanism is also implemented in Avalanche, Ripple, and other crypto projects.

 Another reason is maintaining balance in blockchain mining through the PoB (proof-of-burn) consensus algorithm.
-The essence of PoB is that by burning the crypto, the validator shows “loyalty” to the blockchain and a willingness to accept some short-term losses for the sake of long-term investments.
-Miners who burn some of their coins have the right to add a new block to the chain and receive a reward.
-The proof of the burn involves sending coins to a special “eater address”.
+The essence of PoB is that by burning the crypto, the validator shows "loyalty" to the blockchain and a willingness to accept some short-term losses for the sake of long-term investments.
+Miners who burn some coins can add a new block to the chain and receive a reward.
+The proof of the burn involves sending coins to a unique "eater address."
 The transaction is recorded in the blockchain, and the validator receives a reward.
 The more coins a user burns, the more chances they have to mine a new block.

 PoB is something of an experiment, and the algorithm remains poorly understood.
-It is not clear, for example, how it will work with scalable networks.
+For example, it is unclear how it will work with scalable networks.
 One of the better-known projects using proof-of-burn is Counterparty (XCP).

 Finally, coins can be burned when an ICO is held.
 One project that did this is Neblio, which destroyed the tokens that weren't picked up during the initial offering.